dondonjedd/personal_expenses/README.md

-# personal_expenses
+# Personal expenses

-First project in Udemy Course

-## Description

-Helps keep track of your personal expenses for the last 7 days
+Application which helps users keep track of their personal expenses for the last 7 days

+## Key features

+- Add any payment made by specifying title, amount and date
+- View spendings for the last 7 days in a chart
+- View all payments made in a list
+  - payments are deletable